oonid/oo.or.id/content/contents/install-moodle.md

 You are connected to database "postgres" as user "postgres" via socket in "/var/run/postgresql" at port "5432".
 ```

-To connect PHP to PostgreSQL, install extension `php8.1-pgsql` and restart `php8.1-fpm`:
+To connect PHP to PostgreSQL, install the extension `php8.1-pgsql` and restart `php8.1-fpm`:

 ```
 $ sudo apt install php8.1-pgsql
 $ sudo systemctl restart php8.1-fpm